nicnocquee/simple-i18n-next/readme.md

 Please make sure that you have set up your Next.js project to use Markdown and MDX by following the [official documentation](https://nextjs.org/docs/app/building-your-application/configuring/mdx).

 Check out the example demo [here](https://simple-i18n-next-example.vercel.app/en/about-markdown) and the code in the [repository](<https://github.com/nicnocquee/simple-i18n-next-example/blob/main/app/(with-lang)/%5Blang%5D/about-markdown/%5BuserId%5D/page.tsx>).

+For React Router, you need to install `@mdx-js/rollup` and `@mdx-js/react`, then [update the vite config file](https://mdxjs.com/docs/getting-started/#vite).
+You can also check the [demo project](https://github.com/nicnocquee/simple-i18n-next-demo-react-router) for more details.

 ### Plurals